 - An email is sent to the customer informing them that they need to complete the SCA authentication.

 - Customer completes the SCA authentication.
+They have 24 hours to do so.

 - Customer is redirected back to your website, where the content behind the asset is now available.